na31maro/WoW-Interface/AddOns/GTFO/ReadMe.txt

 * Merged Classic and Retail versions since Twitch Client will sometimes wrongfully install the wrong addon
 * Added Battle for Azeroth spells (world)

+4.52
+* Updated for patch 8.3, WoW Classic 1.13.3
+* Added Battle for Azeroth spells (world)
+* Added BFA spells for Mechagon

+4.52.1
+* Added Battle for Azeroth spells (world)

+4.52.2
+* Added Battle for Azeroth spells (world)
+* Added BFA spells for Ny'alotha, the Waking City

+4.53
+* Fixed a bug with "ignoreApplication" not respecting multiple dose and refresh events
+* Added Battle for Azeroth spells (world)
+* Added BFA spells for Ny'alotha, the Waking City
+* Updated spells for Love is in the Air

+4.54
+* Added support to ignore application alerts based on trivial level
+* Added Vanilla spells for Blackfathom Deep
+* Added WoD spells for Blackrock Foundry
+* Updated WoD spells for Highmaul (trival alert classifications)
+* Updated WoD spells for Blackrock Foundry (trival alert classifications)
+* Updated WoD spells for Hellfire Citadel (trival alert classifications)

+4.55
+* Added split update notifications between Classic & Retail
+* Added Battle for Azeroth spells (world)

+4.55.1
+* Added BFA spells for Ny'alotha, the Waking City
+* Added BFA spells for Operation: Mechagon

+4.55.2
+* Trying to fix Twitch/Curse from perpetually marking this out-of-date

+4.56
+* Added support for Shadowlands
+* Eye of Corruption (BFA) is now ignored by default
+* Added Shadowlands spells (world)
+* Added SL spells for Halls of Atonement
+* Added SL spells for Plaguefall
+* Added SL spells for Sanguine Depths
+* Added SL spells for Spires of Ascension
+* Added SL spells for Mists of Tirna Scithe
+* Added SL spells for Theater of Pain
+* Added SL spells for The Necrotic Wake
+* Added SL spells for De Other Side

+4.56.1
+* Added Battle for Azeroth spells (world)
+* Added BFA spells for Ny'alotha, the Waking City

+4.56.2
+* Updated for patch 9.0

+4.56.3
+* Added Shadowlands spells (world)